 Mastering Tables in PowerPoint

-PowerPoint has some nice table capabilities that you can use to embed tables in your slides.
-By default, when you create a table using the common way, the table will be static and if you need to edit it then you need to edit the cells individually or in group, but there are other ways to keep dynamic tables and get the data from Excel.
+PowerPoint has some excellent table capabilities that you can use to embed tables in your slides.
+By default, when you create a table using the standard way, the table will be static.
+If you need to edit it, then you need to edit the cells individually or in groups, but there are other ways to keep dynamic tables and get the data from Excel.

 Here we will show you the most important options while working with Tables in PowerPoint.